ochococo/Design-Patterns-In-Swift/README.md

 class Observer : PropertyObserver {
     func willChangePropertyName(propertyName: String, newPropertyValue: AnyObject?) {
         if newPropertyValue as?
 Int == 1 {
-            println("Okay.
+            print("Okay.
 Look.
 We both said a lot of things that you're going to regret.")
         }
     }

     func didChangePropertyName(propertyName: String, oldPropertyValue: AnyObject?) {
         if oldPropertyValue as?
 Int == 0 {
-            println("Sorry about the mess.
+            print("Sorry about the mess.
 I've really let the place go since you killed me.")
         }
     }
 }